stoeffel/awesome-fp-js/README.md

 * [Community](#community)
 * [Contribution](#contribution)

+##### Tags
+These may be appended to entries.
+Each should be preceded by a "+" or "-" to indicate presence or absence of the tag's meaning.  "-" tags should only be included when they are likely to help someone filter libraries for their needs.
+For instance, `-TS` tags are probably useful for Typescript users screening for types, but `-CT` tags would be less likely to be helpful to anyone.

+* __CT__.
+Category Theory.
+This library appears to be inspired by Haskell, Scala, or another functional language's library with a grounding in Category Theory.
+* __TS__.
+Typescript.
+This library has typescript types.

 ## Libraries

 * [Ramda](https://github.com/ramda/ramda) – A practical functional library for JavaScript that is designed specifically for a functional programming style.
-A style that makes it easy to create functional pipelines and never mutates user data.
+A style that makes it easy to create functional pipelines and never mutates user data. +TS.
 * [Ramda Adjunct](https://github.com/char0n/ramda-adjunct) is a community-maintained extension of Ramda.
 * [Ramda-extension](https://github.com/tommmyy/ramda-extension) is set of utility point-free functions composed only from Ramda functions.
 * [Rambda](https://github.com/selfrefactor/rambda) - A faster alternative to Ramda in under 10kB.
 * [Folktale](http://folktale.origamitower.com/) – A standard library for functional programming in JavaScript.
+Typescript support expected mid-2020.  -TS.
-* [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) – An instance of [Lodash](https://github.com/lodash/lodash) with its methods wrapped to produce immutable, auto-curried, iteratee-first, data-last methods.
+* [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) – An instance of [Lodash](https://github.com/lodash/lodash) with its methods wrapped to produce immutable, auto-curried, iteratee-first, data-last methods. +TS.
 * [functional.js](http://functionaljs.com) – A lightweight functional JavaScript library that facilitates currying and point-free / tacit programming.
-* [101](https://github.com/tjmehta/101) – A modern and modular JavaScript utility library made to work well with vanilla JavaScript methods.
+* [101](https://github.com/tjmehta/101) – A modern and modular JavaScript utility library made to work well with vanilla JavaScript methods.  -TS
 * [fnuc](https://github.com/algesten/fnuc) – A functional library for CoffeeScript (and JavaScript) to facilitate functional composition and higher order functions.
-* [barely-functional](https://github.com/cullophid/barely-functional) – A tiny (2.7kb) functional programming library using native ES5/6 operations.
+* [barely-functional](https://github.com/cullophid/barely-functional) – A tiny (2.7kb) functional programming library using native ES5/6 operations. -TS.
 * [bluebird-promisell](https://github.com/zhangchiqing/bluebird-promisell) - A practical functional programming library for promises.
-* [prelude.ls](http://gkz.github.io/prelude-ls/) – A functionally oriented utility library somewhat based off of Haskell's Prelude module.
+* [prelude.ls](http://gkz.github.io/prelude-ls/) – A functionally oriented utility library somewhat based off of Haskell's Prelude module. -TS.
-* [preludejs](https://github.com/alanrsoares/prelude-js) - Hardcore Functional Programming for JavaScript.
+* [preludejs](https://github.com/alanrsoares/prelude-js) - Hardcore Functional Programming for JavaScript. -TS.
 * [1-liners](https://github.com/1-liners/1-liners) – Functional tools that couldn’t be simpler.
-A dead simple functional utility belt, hand-crafted with love and attention.
+A dead simple functional utility belt, hand-crafted with love and attention.  -TS.
 * [fn-curry](https://github.com/thunklife/fn-curry) – A simple function to curry a function.
 * [curry](https://github.com/thisables/curry) – Curry your functions using function bind syntax.
 * [compose-function](https://github.com/stoeffel/compose-function) – Compose a new function from smaller functions.